-Because massage/bodywork is contraindicated (should not be done) under certain medical conditions, I affirm that I have stated all my known medical conditions and answered all questions honestly.
-I agree to keep the practitioner updated as to any changes in my medical profile and understand that there shall be no liability on the practitioner's part should I forget to do so.
+Because both massage/bodywork is contraindicated (should not be done) under certain medical conditions, patients or caregivers should affirm that they have stated all known medical conditions and answered all questions honestly.
+Please keep the practitioner updated as to any changes in your medical profile.